John Sculley famously fired Steve Jobs in 1985, a move that’s pretty universally panned today. This week, someone asked Sculley about it.

 While the computer industry engaged itself in its cage match–remember, Apple is the only major computer company from the 1980s that’s still in the market–Jobs toiled away in obscurity, nuturing yet another flop.
 Along the way he bought Pixar, a company with great ideas that was waiting for technology to catch up with them.

 Maybe that’s what NeXT, Jobs’ big post-Apple flop, had in common with Pixar.
 There wasn’t anything horribly wrong with those NeXT boxes, except they were incredibly expensive, and they felt underpowered to me.
-It was cool and all, and it was nice to use a machine that didn’t crash all the time, but a 68040-based Amiga would run rings around a 68040-based NeXT.
+It was cool and all.
+It was nice to use a machine that didn’t crash all the time too.
+But a 68040-based Amiga ran rings around a 68040-based NeXT.
 And it cost about 40% as much, too.

 So what clicked while Jobs was in the wilderness?
 That ancient Wired interview holds some clues.
 But it seems to me that something about Pixar finally hitting it big with Toy Story convinced him to stop trying to change the world through technology and content himself with selling it stuff, using technology as a means to do it, and letting the technology catch up when it would.